conghauduong/web2_backend/README.md

-# NodeJS Backend version 1 for assignment 2 semester 3 2017
+# NodeJS Backend for assignment 2 semester 3 2017

 This is a CRUD of RestAPI using NodeJS and MongoDB as a backend.